confluentinc/ksql/docs/concepts/time-and-windows-in-ksqldb-queries.md

   EMIT CHANGES;
 ```

-Events that arrive later than the grace period are dropped and not included in the aggregate result.
+Events that arrive after the grace period has passed are called *late* and aren't
+included in the aggregation result.

 ### Window retention